"This s... sucks!"

 - One Monster of the Week in Futari wa Pretty Cure was a vacuum cleaner possessed by a Zakenna.

-- Miroku from InuYasha, cursed with a black hole in his hand.
+- Miroku from InuYasha, cursed with a black hole in his hand that will eventually kill him, for both senses of "suck".

 - Shizuku uses an actual vacuum cleaner as a weapon, albeit infused with her Battle Aura.
 She calls it "Deme-chan" ("Blinky" in the translated manga).